alisheikh55209-png/IT-Poject-Management_Project-Final/PROGRESS_REPORT.md

 **Overall**: About 60-70% complete.
 The foundation is solid, hero and projects sections completed.
 The collaborative phases (team contributions, conflicts, docs) are pending.
 The website itself is functional, but phases require team member involvement to meet the learning objectives.

 ## Remaining Work Overview
 - **Key Gaps**: Team members (Faraz) need to actively participate in branching, committing, and PRs.
 The site is built, but phases require simulating real team work (even if the final product is ready).
-Muneeb's work removed.
 - **Time Estimate**: 1-2 weeks if team works consistently (2-3 hours per member per phase).
 - **Risks**: If team members don't contribute, you'll lose marks in collaboration and individual contribution categories (total 30 marks).